FERTILE EARTH ACUPUNCTURE & HERBAL MEDICINE · ENCINITAS, CA

 Pearl sits on a gilded oyster shell representing egg quality support and DOR fertility care at Fertile Earth Encinitas

-What actually influences egg quality during folliculogenesis
+What influences egg quality during folliculogenesis

 Mitochondrial function